|Swimming with Lisabeth|

 In Eight and Ninth grade, we dated on and off.
 My mom and dad had an Antique Store on Greensprings, and I would hang out at Stephen's and in the neighborhood with Lauren, while she worked.
 We would jump on the trampoline or sneak around smoking cigarettes (Sorry, mom.
 Sorry, Tracy).
 Ninth grade year, I threw Stephen a birthday party at my sister's; one of the first guy/girl semi-unsupervised parties ever.
 We had a blast!
 Later that year, we went to Six Flags for my 15th birthday.
 It was too crowded to ride the rides, yet we still managed to have a wonderful time.

 Then, we became best friends.
 I went through some hard times in high school.
 When there was no one, there was Stephen.
 We spent weekends sitting on the trunk of his car at the bottom of an apartment complex, drinking Alchy-pops, talking.

 Stephen would call me and ask if I would make him green bean casserole for dinner.
 He would come over, hang out, and sleep on our couch.
 My parents loved him.
 I also grew close to his family, spending a good amount of time at his home.
 I'd watch movies in his room.
 I was there Sundays for his mom's amazing pot roast, cooked in her clay bake wear.
 I went to cake decorating class with his cousin, Lissa.
-Stephen would drive us back and forth to class, and sometimes we would hang out at his grandparents and swim in their pool (and smoke their cigarettes).
+Stephen would drive us back and forth to class, and sometimes we would hang out at his grandparents and swim in their pool.